 - Work-study awards are typically excluded from this comparison as they aren’t available at the time the bill is due, but are earned throughout the year.

-- Is the award likely to stay the same for all years (assuming the financial information doesn’t change dramatically)?
+- Is the financial aid offer likely to stay the same for all years (assuming the financial information doesn’t change dramatically)?

-- Are there GPA requirements to maintain any of the awards?
+- Are there GPA requirements to maintain any of the types of aid?

-- How will outside scholarships impact the financial aid award?
+- How will outside scholarships impact the financial aid offer?